 This is not another article looking to take down a trend in education.
 No. This is a statement of how much further a great idea is still to come.
 Should Design Thinking, in capital letters, manage to survive the great pendulum of time and trends in education, then it needs itself to iterate.
 See, my call to a new universal design model as one example … Continue reading Design thinking in education has a massive hole in it: the skills designers have.

 The second step in many design processes is to research, collect information, and to more deeply understand the internal product/system to be redeveloped.
 In education, that information can come in the form of achievement data, community surveys, classroom observations, anecdotal evidence and from meetings designed to try to organize information that relates to the the problem being addressed.
-This article about collecting information will focus … Continue reading Step 2 of The Design Process: Collecting Information
+This article will focus on collaboration and … Continue reading Step 2 of The Design Process: Collecting Information

 When recently listening to the podcast 99 Percent Invisible by Roman Mars, I was struck by the concept of Unpleasant Design or Hostile Design.
 In it, the radio producers described an idea in architecture and design where unwanted behavior was being deterred through design.
 For example, spikes might be embedded in a city building window ledge so the homeless can’t lay there, or high pitched … Continue reading Hostile Design In Schools